Grant Baker Grant Baker

 States and localities are taking action

 In many states and localities, a range of efforts are already in motion.
 In Colorado, a renewed effort is underway to expand cloud seeding to increase snowfall during winter months, snowfall which feeds the critical Colorado River Basin.
 In Orange County, California, a new desalination plant was approved last year, which will provide 5 million gallons of freshwater a day.
 In Nevada, policymakers have led for years in implementing water conservation policies, such as water-efficient plumbing, water reclamation, and reuse.
 Additionally, in many states, aquifer replenishment is increasingly seen as a vital way to rebuild natural underwater reserves during periods of heavy precipitation, while ensuring water reserves will not simply evaporate during scorching summers.
-While none of these examples is a ‘silver bullet’ to solve the water crisis, each is an example of the tools at state and local policymakers’ disposal.
+While none of these examples is an instant solution to solve the water crisis, each is an example of the tools at state and local policymakers’ disposal.

 Fortunately, significant federal resources are available to states and localities to implement policy solutions such as these to address this water crisis.
 State and local policymakers should prioritize these resources to increase their water efficiency, such as water reclamation and reuse projects, as well as to make more freshwater resources available by leveraging technologies like cloud seeding and desalination.